ChocolateLoverRaj/rcs3ud/README.md

 ### Download
 - [x] Resume a download operation after the program (or system) restarts
-- [ ] Resume partially downloaded files (not planned because this would be too complicated in the event of an OS crash)
 - [x] Download from cold storage
 - [x] Reports progress
 - [ ] Mechanism to stay within the AWS Free Tier limit for data out from AWS (planned)